 Official website: Sforzesco Castle

-Santa Maria delle Grazie is a remarkable church with a Dominican convent adjoining it.
+Santa Maria delle Grazie is a great church with a Dominican convent adjoining it.

 This convent is world-famous for having one of the most fascinating paintings on its refectory wall, “The Last Supper,” painted by Leonardo da Vinci.

-Not much of the original painting remains, however, as it deteriorated quickly because da Vinci used an experimental technique for applying the paint to the wall.
+However, not much of the original painting remains, as it deteriorated quickly because da Vinci used an experimental technique for applying the paint to the wall.

 The church was constructed in the 15th century and seriously expanded in the final decade of this century by Duke Ludovico Sforza, the patron of Leonardo.